 The COVID-19 pandemic has substantially contributed to establishing a paperless bank environment and fostering positive environmental change.

-The Bank has been utilising online solutions to enable paperless meetings, including the use of Diligent Boards (a Board Portal Software) which is used at the Board of Directors and Executive Committees.
-During 2020 employees became more familiar with digital tools and technologies.
-The Bank more actively utilised digital channels and the corporate portal which hosts all key documents, including circulars, announcements, policies, internal requests and applications, system details, product and services details, tools, employees' assessment reports.
+The Bank has been utilising online solutions to enable paperless meetings, including the use of Diligent Boards (a Board Portal announcements, policies, internal requests and applications, system details, product and services details, tools, employees' assessment reports.
 Employees are actively encouraged to utilise the internal portal as much as possible.